chrisstef/defi-staking/README.md

 Read through __Usage__ and __Important Notes__ before trying your self.

-In the near future, the Dapp will exist in a broader DAO project.
+In the near future, the Dapp will exist in a broader DAO environment.

 Reward tokens will then have use case (such as voting power, access to specific social events etc).